drunkod/tele-jazz/README.md

 This project contains the following scripts:

 - `dev`.
 Runs the application in development mode.
+- `dev:https`.
+Runs the application in development mode using locally created valid SSL-certificates.
 - `build`.
 Builds the application for production.
 - `lint`.
 Runs [eslint](https://eslint.org/) to ensure the code quality meets the required standards.
 - `lint:fix`.
 Runs [eslint](https://eslint.org/) and fixes auto-fixable issues.
 - `type-check`.
 Runs vue-tsc to check types.
 - `deploy`.
 Deploys the application to GitHub Pages.